TU-Delft-DCC/DCC-website/_pages/assignment-application.md

 ---
 # Introduction/Purpose

 The DCC team supports researchers in improving software development and data management practices.
-Team members will temporarily join research groups to work together on setting up or improving working practises, workflows and software development.
+Team members will temporarily join research groups to work together on setting up or improving working practices, workflows and software development.

 A suitable assignment combines a research goal with a data and/or software engineering hurdle to be overcome.